Climate Action Q&A Surgeries

 25 November, 14:00 - 15:00 GMT

-In this Q&A surgery, participants will engage in a conversation with experts around: the barriers to EV uptake and how to overcome them; the role of government and business to accelerate the transition to electric transport; the benefits of transitioning to electric fleets; and more.
-This session forms part of the upcoming UN Global Compact Network UK Climate Forum.
+In this Q&A surgery, participants engaged in a conversation with experts around: the barriers to EV uptake and how to overcome them; the role of government and business to accelerate the transition to electric transport; the benefits of transitioning to electric fleets; and more.
+This session formed part of the UN Global Compact Network UK Climate Forum.

 Corporate Climate Action

 Jonathan Grant, Principal Advisor on Climate Change at Rio Tinto and Chair of the International Emissions Trading Association Board.

 Vanessa Havard-Williams, Head of Environment & Climate Change, Linklaters.

 In this first session we had a conversation on ‘Corporate Climate Action’, focusing on the challenges and practicalities of climate change for a company.
 Discussed: the challenges companies face in relation to taking action on climate change; changing behaviours and actions in companies towards climate change; climate regulation; practical ways in which to take meaningful action; and more.

 Role of SMEs